-Baby not sucking properly?
+Is Baby not sucking properly?

 There are also 6 cranial nerves that help control these actions.
-Problems with a baby’s muscles or nerves will therefore have an impact on how well baby can breastfeed.
+Problems with a baby’s muscles or nerves, will therefore have an impact on how well a baby can breastfeed.

 Oral Problems that can Interfere with Breastfeeding

-* Cleft palate or a cleft lip palate: Baby is not able to create a seal whilst breastfeeding so as to suck properly.
+* Cleft palate or a cleft lip palate: Baby is not able to create a seal whilst breastfeeding, so as to suck properly.

 or “Microngnathia” This is when the tongue is positioned too far back

 mouth, is unusually short, making it difficult for the baby to pull out his/her tongue far enough to grasp the underside of Mom’s nipple.

 * Your baby is sleepy most of the time: Your baby is premature or your baby might have some medical issues.

-* Your baby has a weak suck usually caused through newborn sleepiness: This is when your breast keeps popping out of baby’s mouth.
+* Your baby may have a weak suck, usually due to sleepiness: This is when your breast keeps popping out of your baby’s mouth.

 * Baby is uncomfortable during breastfeeding: Try the different breastfeeding positions.